Marcdertiger/The-Laughing-Cart/README.md

 3. Provide examples on things I am less familiar with or rusty, mostly front-end
 4. Used to quickly template a simple site and styling to save time
 5. Provided the smile.io SDK and API definitions and queries on how to implement some low level items
-6. No copy paste of large amounts of code / no code vibing / avoid reliance on AI for the problem parts of the project.
+6. No code vibing & a concious effort to avoid reliance on AI for the problem parts of the project.

 ## Initial Decisions - Deployment & Stack